leezhengyishawn/leezhengyishawn/README.md

   </tr>
 </table>

+<h2> Hobbies </h2>

-Side note, I'm also really, really into card games.
+I'm also really, really into card games.
 If you have one cooking, I am more than willing to hear it out.
+Incidentally, I also like to cook.
+My cooking style is to pack as much umami and flavour into a dish until it induces a food-coma.

 I have achieved Legendary rank or equivalent in:
 - Hearthstone (Standard, Wild)